rawsrc/PhpEcho/README.md

 The last is `keyUp` with the corresponding method `keyUp()`.
-From a given list of keys (string or array, string: the delimiter for each key is space), the engine will start to climb the tree of blocks while the key is found, and will return the value corresponding to the last key or null if not found.<br>
+From a given list of keys (string or array, string: the delimiter for each key is space), the engine will start to climb the tree of blocks while the key is found, and will return the value corresponding to the last key or throw an exception if not found.<br>
 With the parameter `$strict_match`, it is possible to tell the engine to continue to climb if the current key is still not found.
 ```php
 // imagine you have a tree of PhpEcho blocks corresponding to a part of the DOM